kabasset/Linx/README.md

 <br/>![Linx logo](doc/diagrams/logo_square.svg)

+## Introduction

+Linx stands for cross-platform, extensible ND image laboratory.
+This is a template-heavy library made for handling multi-dimensional data and associated signal processing.
+By default, memory is allocated on available acceleration devices (typically GPU's) and transfers between the host and devices should be minimal.
+Using templates opens the library for extension, in order to maximize compatibility with established libraries and enable implementing additional features in user code with zero performance cost.
+Internally, we also rely heavily on metaprogramming to enable as many compile-time optimizations as we can.
+The library comes with utilities for building processing workflows, and a few demonstration executables.

 ## License

 The Linx library is licensed under [Apache-2.0](LICENSE.txt).

 ## Build

+Linx relies on C++20 features.
+It depends on Kokkos and CFITSIO.
-Kokkos can be built from sources as follows.
+While CFITSIO binaries are available, Kokkos has to be built from sources for performance.
-Note that the serial execution space must be enabled, while OpenMP and Cuda are optional.
+Kokkos' serial execution space is mandatory, while OpenMP and Cuda backends are optional.

 ```sh
 export KOKKOS_SOURCE_DIR=<kokkos_source_dir>